Eggnog Pancakes With Sausage

 • Fried eggs

-Can I serve some eggnog as a drink when eating these pancakes?
+Can I serve eggnog with these pancakes?

 You may experience “eggnog overload” if you do that, but for those of us who love eggnog, it makes for a great combination.